Key Takeaways

 Defense attorneys and insurance adjusters have a playbook for pre-existing conditions:

-The reality: If you were functioning before the accident and aren't now, that change is compensable—regardless of prior conditions.
+The reality: If you were functioning before the accident and are not functioning now, that change can be compensable when medical proof connects the worsening to the incident.

-The reality: Even if degeneration would have eventually required treatment, if the accident moved up the timeline, you can recover.
-Acceleration is compensable.
+The reality: Even if degeneration would have eventually required treatment, if the accident moved up the timeline, the acceleration can be compensable when supported by medical evidence.

 The reality: Having a documented medical history can actually help—it establishes what your baseline was and shows the change caused by the accident.